Aleyssu/cookiecutter-tutorial/README.md

 ### Hooks
 Hooks are an optional component of cookiecutter templates.
 They can assist in input validation for the prompts, and custom generation behavior such as removing and restructuring directories in the final project directory.

+Note that while the examples demonstrated here are in Python, shell scripts (`pre_gen_project.sh` and `post_gen_project.sh`) are a supported alternative to Python scripts.

 The *pre_gen_project.py* hook runs right after all the input prompts have been answered, and right before the new project directory has been created.
 It is typically used to ensure that the input prompts are valid for the given template.